darebrawley/mip653/_projects/final-project.md

 [Shelton, Taylor.
 “Rethinking the RECAP: Mapping the Relational Geographies of Concentrated Poverty and Affluence in Lexington, Kentucky.”
 2018.](https://drive.google.com/open?id=14RvglnIXTxb4mPIcZmOzp09E-uRNHWwV)

-- The article length format doesn't apply here, however Shelton's analysis is a great example of a specific spatial research question.
+- The article length format doesn't apply here, however Shelton's analysis is a great example of a project that addresses a specific spatial research question

 [Graziani, Terra, Joel Montano, Ananya Roy, and Pamela Stephens.
 2020.
 Who Profits from Crisis?
 Housing Grabs in Time of Recovery.](https://challengeinequality.luskin.ucla.edu/2020/10/16/who-profits-from-crisis/)